bnwolford/HealthAIinR/README.md

 * Data frames, lists, and matrices
 * Data manipulation with dplyr and tidyr

-## Activity 1: Paired programming exercise to read and clean sensitive data
+## Activity 1: Paired programming exercise
+* Read in and sensitive data
+* Basic data cleaning

 ## Module 3: Data visualization with ggplot
 * Basic plotting with ggplot2